gabrielle-barnes/balzacs-omelette-blog/README.md

 # A Blog

-My homework 3 for CMSI 2120
+Simple blog for Homework 3 (CMSI 2120)